Kdenlive/Manual/Projects and Files/Clips

 Select an appropriate frame duration — this defines how long each image be displayed.

 Then hit.
 A video file made up of all the images in the folder from which you selected the first frame file from will be added to the Project Tree.

 You can then drag this video to the timeline.

-Center crop: automatically fills the output video frame with the images while maintaining their aspect ratio by cropping equal amounts from each edge.
-Said another way, it removes the black bars that will appear when the photo orientation or aspect does not match the video's.
+Center crop: automatically fills the output video frame with the images while maintaining their aspect ratio by zooming the image and cropping equal amounts from each edge until can fill the full frame.
+Without this option, the image will not be zoomed, but black bars will appear when the photo orientation or aspect does not match the video's.

 Animation: adds preset slow smooth pan and zoom effects also known as the Ken Burns Effect.
 You can choose no animation, pans only, zooms only, or a combination of pans and zooms.
 Each option also has a low pass filter to reduce the noise in the images that may occur during this operation.
 Low pass filtering is much slower, so you should preview without it, and then enable it to render.